 - Create a time during the day for everyone to sit and read together

-As you can see, it can be a family effort as well to make resolutions that everyone will have fun with, grow from, and look forward to!
+As you can see, making resolutions can be a whole family effort that everyone will have fun with, grow from, and look forward to!

 More Fun Activities for Families & Kids